AzamServer/A-Simple-Calculator/README.md

 =============
 The purpose of this application is to compute simple user-generated  equations.
 This application should be able to compute equations having integers and floats.
 In addition to that, this program should be able to add to, subtract from, multiply, and divide an equation.
 ___
+This is the "dev" branch, meaning that any beta updates will be posted here and the application on this branch could or could not work.
+Please proceed with caution.
+___
 Dependencies:
 - Colorama >=0.4.4
   - For Output Text Coloring